 The learning outcomes of the course are described, the specific knowledge, as well as the skills and abilities that students will acquire after the successful completion of the course at the appropriate level.
-Consult Appendix A

-- □ Description of the Level of Learning Outcomes for each study cycle according to the European Higher Education Area Qualifications Framework (QF-EHEA) - Descriptors of Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Annex B - ☐ Summary Guide for writing Learning Outcomes
+- Description of the Level of Learning Outcomes for each study cycle according to the European Higher Education Area Qualifications Framework (QF-EHEA) - Descriptors of Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Annex B - □ Summary Guide for writing Learning Outcomes

 - 1. Apply concepts of linear algebra in a given case - 2.
 Engage with concepts related to algebraic operations - 3.
-Apply principles of mathematical optimization - 4.
-Use quantitative skills to solve a given economic problem.
+Apply principles of mathematical optimization

+4. Use quantitativ e skills to solve a given economic p oroblem. -------------------- ------------- --------------- ------------ ----------

 Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), chose the ones that the course is aiming at.

-Search for, analysis and synthesis of data and information, with the use of the necessary technology

-Working in an international environment Working in an interdisciplinary environment Production of new research ideas

-Project planning and management Respect for difference and multiculturalism Respect for the natural environment Showing social, professional and ethical responsibility and sensitivity to gender issues
+Search for, analysis and synthesis of data and Project planning and management information, with the use of the necessary Respect for difference and multiculturalism technology Respect for the natural environment Adapting to new situations Showing social, professional and ethical responsibility and Decision-making sensitivity to gender issues Working independently Criticism and self-criticism Team work Production of free, creative and inductive thinking Working in an international environment Others Working in an interdisciplinary environment Production of new research ideas

-- Demonstrate adequate self-management, learning, communication, and problem-solving skills
+- Demonstrate adequate self-management, learning, communication, and problemsolving skills

 - Decision-making

 - Working independently